Toward a Theory of Phase Transitions in Quantum Control Landscapes: Critical behavior at the quantum speed limit

 \subsubsection{Hard-boundary constraint approximation}

 The hard-boundary constraint $\abs{s(t)} {\le} 1$ imposed on the protocol space amounts to a restriction of the integration domain for each coordinate $s_t$.
-Unfortunately, this constraint does not allow for an explicit evaluation of the partition function so we need a suitable approximation.
+Unfortunately, this constraint does not allow for an explicit evaluation of the partition function, so we resort to a suitable approximation.

 As a first step, we rewrite the constraint as

 where we introduced the Fourier representation of the Dirac-delta distribution $\delta(s_t {-} \lambda_t)$.
 Integrating over $\lambda_t$ gives